Skip to content

 7–14 days to colony kill

-Best DIY product for carpenter ants — protein matrix matches spring feeding preference; 55% field colony-elimination rate (Hansen 2008 ICUP, 72 sites on C. modoc); 45% failure probability means pro is EV-positive for confirmed carpenter ant
+Best DIY product for carpenter ants — protein matrix matches spring feeding preference; 55% field colony-elimination rate (Hansen 2008 ICUP, 72 sites on C. modoc); 45% failure probability means a pro is the sounder choice for confirmed carpenter ants

 Abamectin protein granule DIY (Advance 375A)